neondatabase/examples/ai/llamaindex/chatbot-nextjs/README.md

 ## AI Chatbot (OpenAI + LlamaIndex)

 A starter application for AI-powered chatbot with Next.js, Neon Postgres (pgvector), OpenAI, and LlamaIndex.

+It implements a chat interface that takes the user's input, embeds it, and retrieves relevant information from the Neon database using similarity search.
+It then uses the OpenAI chat API to generate a contextually appropriate response based on the retrieved data and chat history.

 [![](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/neondatabase/examples/tree/main/ai/llamaindex/chatbot-nextjs&env=POSTGRES_URL,OPENAI_API_KEY)